MINOCYCLINE HYDROCHLORIDE

 - Lab: C&S should be drawn prior to initiation of therapy.

-- Monitor carefully for signs of hypersensitivity response (see Appendix F), particularly in patients with history of allergies, especially to drugs.
+- Monitor carefully for signs of hypersensitivity response (see Appendix F), particularly in patients with history of allergies,

 - Monitor at-risk patients for S&S of superinfection (see Appendix F).